-Is there a way to wash your face to get rid of acne?
+Is there a proper way to wash your face?
 When you really think about it, washing your face seems pretty straightforward.

 Get some water and maybe a little soap, slather it on and there you go right?